daniestevez/gr4-packet-modem/README.md

 [`Dockerfile.built`](docker/Dockerfile.built).
 The context for building `Dockefile.built` needs to be the git checkout directory for gr4-packet-modem, since the whole checkout is added to the image using `ADD`.

+See [Docker image usage](docs/Docker.md) for instructions about how to run these docker images.

 ## Building